AElfProject/aelf-docs/docs/about-aelf/introduction/index.md

 The primary cryptocurrency supported on the aelf blockchain is the ELF token.
 This token has several functions within the aelf ecosystem, including governance, resource allocation, and staking.

-As aelf is a multi-chain network with various sidechains, users can unlock utility with other tokens specific to dApps built on the aelf ecosystem, such as [AwakenSwap](https://awaken.finance/), [Portkey](https://portkey.finance/), and [Project Schrodinger](https://schrodingernft.ai/).
+As aelf is a multi-chain network with various dAppChains, users can unlock utility with other tokens specific to dApps built on the aelf ecosystem, such as [AwakenSwap](https://awaken.finance/), [Portkey](https://portkey.finance/), and [Project Schrodinger](https://schrodingernft.ai/).
 Here are some of the supported tokens and stablecoins:
 - ELF
 - USDT
 - BNB